Trantorian1/notes-rust-blockchain/src/the_ugly_the_pitfalls_of_web_3_0.md

 What happens however when the rules to a common protocol are broken?
 This is typically the case during periods of intense community discourse.
 To continue on the example of The DAO, there was a strong divide in the Ethereum community at the time as to which was the best way to address the hack, or if it should be addressed at all.

-Some members of the community started believing the attacker had done nothing wrong: indeed, they had only been using the code as it was provided: it was a bit as if a bank had left their vaults out in the open, and the bankers had started posting blog posts on how to open it.
+Some members of the community believed the attacker had done nothing wrong: indeed, they had only been using the code as it was provided.
+It was a bit as if a bank had left their vaults out in the open and the bankers had started posting blog posts on how to open it.
 To punish the thief would go against the principle of immutability of Blockchains: it would be like taking our great shared story, finding a passage we didn't like, and changing it into something else entirely.
 Now a part of that story is gone forever.

 This divide into two camps led to two version of the same Blockchain: